Esophageal Cancer

 Radical esophagectomy: The entire esophagus and the top portion of the stomach are removed.

-Chemotherapy, the use of drugs to kill cancer cells, is most often combined with radiation therapy.
+The use of drugs to kill cancer cells, is most often combined with radiation therapy.